Skip to main content

 This article originally appeared in The Scottish Rite Masonic Museum & Library Blog.

 Boston-born Benjamin Franklin (1706–1790) established what became a successful printing business in Philadelphia as a young man.
 From an early age, Franklin developed and followed a philosophy of continual self-improvement.
-He also practiced this ideal in his community, helping found and improve organizations that contributed to individual and public good, including Freemasonry.
+He also practiced this ideal in his community, helping to found and improve organizations that contributed to individual and public good, including Freemasonry.

-Thinker and Diplomat
+Thinker an d Diplomat

 After he retired from business in his early 40s, Franklin turned his curiosity to his vast interests, including politics, science, philosophy, literature, and diplomacy.
 In Paris in the late 1770s, he successfully sought French support for the American fight for independence.
 He later served as ambassador to France for the new United States.
 Upon his return to Pennsylvania as a respected elder statesman, he became President of the Pennsylvania Assembly, helped shape the new nation at the Constitutional Convention, and worked to abolish slavery.